 Step 2 -Know your weddings!

 And if you already have a wedding (or styled shoot) in mind which you’d love to see featured on a blog, take a long hard look at the styling and overall look of the images.
 Do details take centre stage?
 Is the dress the star of the show?
+Do the flowers create a breathtaking display?
 Is the groom wearing a gorgeous tailored suit?
 (Hint – this is one of the things which signals a huge yes on English Wedding!)
 Is everything home made, or from independent designers?
 Is the whole affair ultra relaxed and informal?
 Each of these styles would fit well on a particular wedding blog – and grab the blog’s readers’ attention.
 But do you know which blog best fits each style?

 For English Wedding the details are key – but if you have a couple who’ve broken every wedding ‘rule’ to have a day which is more THEM than it is WEDDING, it’s a win.